fejiso/nix-config/README.md

 Something you want to use that's not in nixpkgs yet?
 You can easily build and iterate on a derivation (package) from this very repository.

+To add custom packages:

+1. Create a `pkgs` directory in the repository root
-Create a folder with the desired name inside `pkgs`, and add a `default.nix` file containing a derivation.
-Be sure to also `callPackage` them on `pkgs/default.nix`.
+2. Create a folder with the desired package name inside `pkgs`
+3. Add a `default.nix` file containing the derivation
+4. Create a `pkgs/default.nix` file to expose your packages

-You'll be able to refer to that package from anywhere on your home-manager/nixos configurations, build them with `nix build .#package-name`, or bring them into your shell with `nix shell .#package-name`.
+You'll be able to refer to that package from anywhere in your home-manager/nixos configurations, build them with `nix build .#package-name`, or bring them into your shell with `nix shell .#package-name`.